 When you’re looking at your estate planning, you’re looking at being a little more strategic as far as possibly minimizing taxes and creating a gift.
 The government also encourages charitable giving by providing tax advantages for certain charitable donations.
 Get advice before doing so because the charity must be considered a qualified charity (meaning both you and the charity would benefit from your donation).
 Be sure to check with your tax advisor regarding your particular situation.

 7. You Don’t Need to Fear the Underwriting Process

 Now you know a few of the ways life insurance benefits you, your beneficiaries, and your company.
 We’ve explored the philanthropic benefits of life insurance, too.

 It’s time for a truth bomb…what usually holds people back from applying for life insurance is the underwriting process itself.
 I completely understand!

 If you’re not exactly what’s considered a “perfect specimen” (AKA: under-tall and overweight) a fan of needles, urinating into a cup, and answering personal health (and family history) questions, no worries!
 One of the hottest topics in the insurance industry today is called Simplified Underwriting (SUW).
 Simplified underwriting means no medical exam.

-The appeal of simplified underwriting remains strong; 47% of people in the 2019 Hot Topics survey were “somewhat” or “much more” likely to buy life insurance with a simplified underwriting approach.
+The appeal of simplified underwriting remains strong; and people were “somewhat” or “much more” likely to buy life insurance with a simplified underwriting approach.
 That makes it a strong option, compared with traditional underwriting approaches.

 As far as the benefits of the simplified underwriting approach, there are many: